open-rpa/docs/docs/flow/ConfigurationValues.md

 version=
 log_with_colors= # Default: true - Use colors in the console output, can be an issue for certain types of log collectors

+protocol= # Default: http - used by agents and baseurl() port= # Default: 80 - This must stay as 80 on docker and kubernetes domain= # Default: localhost - sent to website and used in baseurl() cookie_secret= # Used to protect cookies max_ace_count= # Default: 128 - Discard overflow ace's if an _acl has more than 128 entries

+saml_issuer= # Default: the-issuer - Normal set to uri:api-domain of openflow
+aes_secret= # encryption key used for user passwords and encryptiong data specefied in _encrypt
+# Signing certificate used for SAML token issued by openflow
+signing_crt=
+singing_key=
+# WAP token and email used for OpenFlow's WebPush service
+wapid_mail=
+wapid_pub=
+wapid_key=

+# Define type of and configure caching
 cache_store_type= # Default: memory - memory or redis
 cache_store_max= # Default: 1000 - Max number of objects in store
 cache_store_ttl_seconds= # Default: 300 - Expire cache items after this amount of seconds